Skyway Monte Bianco: Construction

 Permission to construct the new cable car included an agreement to remove the old cable car infrastructure.
 The full cost of the development, when all the associated infrastructure is included, was 138 million euros, making it the world's most expensive cable car installation at the time of its opening in 2015.

 The cableway opened in 23 June 2015, and was much celebrated by the Italians, but ignored by the French.
 Italian Prime Minister Matteo Renzi officially opened the new cable car system, and was presented with a golden ice axe by regional president, Augusto Rollandin on their arrival at the summit station on Pointe Helbronner.

 Tourism impact

 A corresponding, but much older cable car on the northern side of the Mont Blanc massif, which ascends from Chamonix to the Aiguille du Midi, attracts around 500,000 people per annum, with an annual turnover of 16 million euros.
 Previously the older Funivia Monte Bianco attracted 100,000 visitors per annum, but the new Skyway Monte Bianco was forecast to attract some 300,000 visitors per year.

 Concerns were expressed by environmental organisations, both before and after the Skyway's construction.
 These centred around the 'disproportionate scale' and very high impact of the development on the mountain environment, as well as the commoditisation of the high alpine environment.

 Film location

-In 2016, Skyway Monte Bianco was used as the setting for an action-adventure sequence in a major comedy spy movie, Kingsman: The Golden Circle.
+In 2016, Skyway Monte Bianco was used as the setting for an action-adventure sequence in the major comedy spy movie Kingsman: The Golden Circle.